soot-oss/SootUp/docs/write_analyses.md

 ### Where to look

 SootUp integrates with [Heros](https://github.com/Sable/heros) for IFDS/IDE.
+Two worked examples exist:

-Working examples — taint analysis, linear constant propagation, type-state analysis — are in the test suite of the `sootup.analysis.interprocedural` module.
+- [Typestate Analysis with Heros](analysis-typestate.md) — an IDE problem, explained step by step: flow functions, edge functions, the zero fact, seeds and the meet lattice.
+Start here.
-They are the most concrete starting point for writing your own inter-procedural analysis.
+- A taint analysis as an IFDS problem, in `IFDSTaintAnalysisProblem` and `IFDSTaintTestSetUp` in the test suite of the `sootup.analysis.interprocedural` module.

 For background on the algorithms themselves: